 Fort Vancouver Regional Library and Vancouver Community Library

-Kids, teens and adults can register online or at the library for the program taking place June 15-August 15.
+Kids and teens can register online or at the library for the program taking place June 15-August 15.
 Participants will need to read or attend a virtual library program for 30 days; make at least one creation; discover something in their world; and try at least one new thing.

-Bring the completed activity log to the library August 15–28 to redeem a prize.
-Kids and teens (ages 0–18) will receive a library tote bag and their choice of a new book, journal, fidget cube, bubble pop or early learning lacing kit, and entry into the grand prize drawing.
-Adults who complete the log will be entered into the grand prize drawing.
-Grand prizes are a shopping spree to a local store.
+Bring the completed activity log to the library to redeem a prize.
+Kids and teens (ages 0–18) will receive a library tote bag and entry into the grand prize drawing.

 National Summer Reading Programs